Abstract Framework for All-Path Reachability Analysis toward Safety and Liveness Verification (Full Version): Reformulation of Inference Rules for ARSs

-By definition, it is clear that for each APR predicate $\ReachPred{P}{Q}$, at most one rule in $\DVPnew[\cA]$ is applicable (cf.~\cite{KN24jip}). \begin{restatable}{proposition}{PropUniquenessOfApplicableRulesInDVPnew} Let $P,Q \subseteq A$.
-Then, at most one rule in $\DVPnew[\cA]$ is applicable to the APR predicate $\ReachPred{P}{Q}$. \end{restatable}
+By definition, the side conditions of rules in $\DVPnew$ are orthogonal, and thus, for each APR predicate, at most one rule in $\DVPnew$ is applicable (cf.~\cite{KN24jip}). \begin{restatable}{proposition}{PropUniquenessOfApplicableRulesInDVPnew} Let $P,Q \subseteq A$.
+Then, at most one rule in $\DVPnew$ is applicable to the APR predicate $\ReachPred{P}{Q}$. \end{restatable} Note that the way of applying \RuleName{Subs} and \RuleName{Der} in $\DVPnew$ is not unique, because multiple decompositions of resulting subgoals are possible.